 7 Games Like Apex Legends

 These days, Apex Legends continues to evolve and grow in plenty of exciting ways; Respawn is constantly adding new gameplay elements and content to keep things fresh for as long as possible.
-The fast-paced nature of Apex’s matches isn’t likely to bore you any time soon — but what if you want to shake things up a bit by trying out another similar title?
+The fast-paced nature of Apex’s matches isn’t likely to bore you any time soon, but what if you want to shake things up a bit by trying out another title?

-We’ve compiled a list of the best games like Apex Legends right here to answer that very question — so let’s dive into it!
+We’ve compiled a list of the best games similar to Apex Legends right here to answer that very question, so let’s dive into it!
 Here are the best 7 games like Apex Legends.

-Today, it’s almost impossible to imagine that Fortnite, the biggest battle royal sensation on the planet, was once envisioned as something completely different.
-Back when Epic Games first started working on it, Fortnite was much more of a survival co-op game, focused on resource gathering and construction of buildings that could be used to fend of undead enemies.
+Today, it’s almost impossible to imagine that Fortnite, the biggest battle royale sensation on the planet, was once envisioned as something completely different.
+Back when Epic Games first started working on it, Fortnite was much more of a survival co-op game, focused on resource gathering and construction of defensive buildings.

 Yep, it was far more of a PvE experience — and that design was subsequently used to create a spin-off, Fortnite Save The World.
-But the main game was retooled to become a fiercely fun battle royale, as the genre started gaining steam in 2017.
+But the main game eventually became a fiercely fun battle royale, as the genre started gaining steam in 2017.

 So, how did Fortnite set itself apart in the now increasingly crowded genre of battle royale games?
 First of all, it ditches the traditionally bland vibe of a military simulation (Call of Duty, we’re looking at you) for a colorful, vivid aesthetic that makes the whole experience far more energetic.